 Atlassian’s shared responsibility model is clear.
 Backup and data protection for user-generated content is on you.
 The new Atlassian’s native tool may cover daily backups, but it doesn’t cover full context or even long-term recovery scenarios.

 On the other hand, organizations still have the possibility to adopt third-party backup tools, like GitProtect backup and Disaster Recovery software for Jira, which offers a more comprehensive approach to building a defensive strategy.
-Immutable backups, end-to-end encryption, multi-tenant support, zero-knowledge vaulting, and the ability to restore everything turn the tool into a true continuity layer for your Jira environment.
+Immutable backups, full and granular backups, end-to-end encryption, multi-tenant support, zero-knowledge vaulting, and the ability to restore everything turn the tool into a true continuity layer for your Jira environment.

 In critical systems, metadata is essential.
 Without it, backup is incomplete.
+Atlassian Backup and Restore adds meaningful value but should be viewed as a baseline protection layer rather than a complete enterprise backup solution.e.
 Atlassian’s BRIE backup adds value but should be viewed as a first step rather than a full enterprise-grade solution.

 Core differences at a glance